awslabs/aws-appflow-custom-connector-java/README.md

 ## Data Format Specification

-Currently, the Custom Connectors can only return JSON data format when retrieving data via the QueryDataResponse interface.
-AppFlow expects the json data to be formatted based on the datatype.
+Currently, custom connectors can only return JSON data when retrieving data via the QueryDataResponse interface.
+AppFlow expects the JSON data to be formatted based on the datatype.
 However, this format is not enforced.
-For consistency, AppFlow encourages all developers to follow the below guidelines when constructing the
+For consistency, AppFlow encourages all developers to follow the below guidelines when constructing
 JSON data.

 ### JSON